-Impacts of atmospheric environment on mortality of respiratory and cardiovascular diseases in Chinese megacities: a retrospective study based on long time series visibility observations
+Impacts of atmospheric environment on mortality from respiratory and cardiovascular diseases in Chinese megacities: A retrospective study based on long-term time series of visibility observations

 -